 The De Minimis Acceptance Threshold is a parameter used to eliminate Bid/Offer acceptances of small volume.
 DMAT is currently 0.1MWh.

 This value is written into the text of BSC Section T Paragraph 1.7 the BSC Panel may review it from time to time.

 Proposed revisions to the value of DMAT are consulted upon with the Transmission Company and Trading Parties before a Panel determination is made, and are subject to Ofgem’s approval.

 CADL is used to flag short duration Bid-Offer acceptances, associated with system balancing actions in the Energy Imbalance Price calculation.

-A Bid-Offer acceptance relating to any given Balancing Mechanism (BM) Unit will be flagged in the system price calculation if it has duration of less than the CADL value in minutes, currently 15 minutes.
+A Bid-Offer acceptance relating to any given Balancing Mechanism (BM) Unit will be flagged in the system price calculation if it has duration of less than the CADL value in minutes.
+CADL is currently 10 minutes.

 CADL is defined in BSC Section T Paragraph 3.1B.

 The BSC Panel may revise the value of CADL after consulting with BSC Parties but subject to Ofgem’s approval.